giantswarm/docs/src/content/app-platform/create-catalog/index.md

   title: example
 ```

-## Pushing an app to an app catalog
+## Publishing an app to an app catalog

 Now you can configure your apps to be published to your catalog.